getodk/central-backend/CONTRIBUTING.md

 * The business logic defining the functionality and behavior of the server for users is the outermost layer, and it is the easiest to understand and update.
 * The model and database logic defining the Things in the server (Users, Forms, etc) and how they are stored and retrieved from the database are the middle layer.
 They are still easy to understand and update, but you'll need to understand a little bit more about how other code uses these Things and how the underlying framework works in order to make changes.
+    * Whenever possible, we rely on the database to perform data validation rather than implement it in Javascript code.
+This way, we can be more certain that invalid data hasn't found its way into databases.
+When the database complains about data validation problems, we translate those problems into user-friendly errors and return them.
 * The innermost layer is the framework code, which provides for the other layers easy ways to define and glue together bits of work.
 It is internally the most intricate, but it should not need to be changed very often.

 ### Middleware and Preprocessors